 A new purpose

-Having engaged in many evangelistic campaigns with men like Tom Rees and Alan Redpath in the years before the war, Major Ian Thomas was at that time serving with the British Army in Germany.
-Longing for a place where young people could come for not only a good holiday, but somewhere they could hear clearly the claims of the Lord Jesus Christ in their lives, he sent a telegram to his wife, asking her to go and bid for Capernwray Hall at the auction.
-Being, as Mrs. Thomas said, an obedient wife, she attended the auction with a friend of the family who would bid on her behalf.
-Together they scraped together a few war savings and when the bidding reached the limit they had previously agreed, for just a minimal additional amount, Capernwray Hall became the property of the Thomas family.
-Psalm 31 was read again that evening with particular emphasis on the last verse, “Be of good courage and He shall strengthen your hearts all ye that hope in the Lord.”
+Around the same time Major Ian Thomas, who was at that time serving with the British Army in Germany, was longing for a place where young people could come for not only a good holiday, but somewhere they could hear clearly the claims of the Lord Jesus Christ in their lives, he sent a telegram to his wife, asking her to go and bid for Capernwray Hall at the auction.

 The story goes on…